By: Author John Cunningham. Published: 2021/06/14 at 10:03 am

 When in place and tensioned, strike the tool (use minimal force).
 Helps loosen the flywheel crank hold.

-Clean Keyway – When removed, clean flywheel and crankshaft keyway.
+Clean Keyway – When removed, clean the flywheel and crankshaft keyway.

 Refit Flywheel – Refit the flywheel and fit the new shear key.